-In order to optimize the benefit-risk ratio and the PK/PD profile of our drug candidates, AptamiR is pursuing multiple approaches to achieve targeted delivery of microRNA modulators to adipose tissues.
+In order to optimize the benefit-risk ratio and the PK/PD profile of our drug candidates, AptamiR is developing our second generation of Oligonucleotide Therapeutic Agents to achieve their targeted delivery to adipose tissues.
 Hence, the trademarked name of our Company, AptamiR™, that combines the word apta (from the Latin verb aptare “fit together”) with the microRNA abbreviation miR.

 The Adipocyte-Targeting Delivery platform developed by AptamiR could be used not only for oligonucleotides but also for small molecules, peptides, peptidomimetics, nutraceuticals and gene editing systems.